[Novels | Characters | Gallery | Extras | Guestbook | Links]

 What…do I plan to make there?

 For numerous years now, whenever I received the chance to bake at all I took the opportunity, regardless of what I was asked to make.
 Any opportunity, no matter how tedious or time consuming, was a wonderful blessing merely for how rare any chance became.
-Thinking upon what I’d enjoy baking most, more specifically…I am unsure if I even know that well anymore.
+Thinking upon what I would enjoy baking most, more specifically…I am unsure if I even know that well anymore.
 Although thinking upon it more deeply, I can recall one thing I once loved baking.

-“It has been so long,” I begin, “since I could bake regularly…but, when I was young, I always loved making macarons the most.
-They’re rather difficult, but the result is so delicious, and looks so lovely—ah I know, perhaps that is the most inane reasoning possible—”
+“It has been so long,” I begin, “Since I could bake regularly…but, when I was young, I always loved making macarons the most.
+They are rather difficult, but the result is so delicious, and looks so lovely—ah I know, perhaps that is the most inane reasoning possible—”

 “You need not laugh…” I whisper dispiritedly, “I know it is silly.”

 “No, no, that’s not it—” he fumbles, sounding slightly panicked, “It’s just, when I was a child I loved eating them, at least, for the exact same reason.”

 “You had them as a child?
 But I thought only more wea—” Abruptly, I cease speaking.
 “Forgive me, I do not mean…”

 “My, you don’t have to apologize so much; it’s all right,” he sighs.
 “I understand why you’d question, considering my current circumstances; but for a time, my mother and I were rather well off, technically.
 Even if she was just—” He suddenly stops mid-sentence as well.

 “I guess what she was doesn’t matter,” he mumbles.